+Subclass of: E92 Spacetime Volume

+Scope note:

-Subclass of: E92 Spacetime Volume Scope note: This class comprises instances of E92 Spacetime Volume, whose temporal extent has been chosen in order to determine the spatial extent of a phenomenon over the chosen time-span.
+scope note.
+This class comprises instances of E92 Spacetime Volume whose temporal extent has been chosen in order to determine the spatial extent of a phenomenon over the chosen time-span.
 Respective phenomena may, for instance, be historical events or periods, but can also be the diachronic extent and existence of physical things.
 In other words, instances of this class fix a slice of another instance of E92 Spacetime Volume in time.

 The temporal extent of an instance of E93 Presence typically is predetermined by the researcher so as to focus the investigation particularly on finding the spatial extent of the phenomenon by testing for its characteristic features.
 There are at least two basic directions such investigations might take.
 The investigation may wish to determine where something was during some time or it may wish to reconstruct the total passage of a phenomenon's spacetime volume through an examination of discrete presences.
 Observation and measurement of features indicating the presence or absence of a phenomenon in some space allows for the progressive approximation of spatial extents through argumentation typically based on inclusion, exclusion and various overlaps.

+Examples:

+the Roman Empire on 19 August AD 14 (Clare and Edwards, 1992) Johann Joachim Winckelmann's whereabouts in December 1775 (Leppmann, 1970) Johann Joachim Winckelmann's whereabouts from 19th November 1755 until 9th April 1768 (Leppmann, 1970)

+In first-order lo ogic.

+in mist order k $E93(x) \Rightarrow E92(x)$

+Properties:

+P164 is temporally specified by (temporally specifies): E52 Time-Span P166 was a presence of (had presence): E92 Spacetime Volume P167 was within (includes): E53 Place P195 was a presence of (had presence): E18 Physical Thing P197 covered parts of (was partially covered by): E53 Place

+E94 Space P rimitive

+Subclass of:

+50001035 01.
+E41 Appellation E59 Primitive Value

+Scope note:

-Examples: the Roman Empire on 19 August AD 14 (Clare and Edwards, 1992) Johann Joachim Winckelmann's whereabouts in December 1775 (Leppmann, 1970) Johann Joachim Winckelmann's whereabouts from November 19 1755 until April 9 1768 (Leppmann, 1970) In First Order Lo $E93(x) \Rightarrow E92(x)$ Properties: P164 is temporally specified by (temporally specifies): E52 Time Span P166 was a presence of (had presence): E92 Space Time Volume P167 was within (includes): E53 Place P195 was a presence of (had presence): E18 Physical Thing P197 covered parts of (was partially covered by): E53 Place E94 Space Pri mitive Subclass of: E41 Appellation E59 Primitive Value Scope Note: This class comprises instances of E59 Primitive Value for space that should be implemented with appropriate validation, precision and references to spatial coordinate systems to express geometries on or relative to Earth, or on any other stable constellations of matter, relevant to cultural and scientific documentation.
+This class comprises instances of E59 Primitive Value for space that should be implemented with appropriate validation, precision and references to spatial coordinate systems to express geometries on or relative to Earth, or on any other stable constellations of matter, relevant to cultural and scientific documentation.

 An instance of E94 Space Primitive defines an instance of E53 Place in the sense of a declarative place as elaborated in CRMgeo (Doerr & Hiebel 2013), which means that the identity of the place is derived from its geometric definition.
-Such a declarative place may allow for the approximation of instances of E53 Place defined by the actual extent of some phenomenon, such as a settlement or a riverbed, or other forms of identification rather than by an instance of E94 Space Primitive.
+Such a declarative place may

+allow for the approximation of instances of E53 Place defined by the actual extent of some phenomenon, such as a settlement or a riverbed, or other forms of identification rather than by an instance of E94 Space Primitive.
 Note that using an instance of E94 Space Primitive for approximating the actual extent of some place always defines a (declarative) instance of E53 Place in its own right.